 - Named to the College of Arts & Sciences Academy of Outstanding Teachers (Appalachian State University)

-- Named to the Academic Leadership Development Program (Appalachian State University)
+- Named to the Inaugural Class of the Academic Leadership Development Program (Appalachian State University)

 - Highlighted for Work with Indigenous Leaders in Guatemala (Appalachian Magazine and Homepage Feature)